Ripley’s Aquarium Myrtle Beach: 3 Things You Can’t Miss and How to Plan Your Visit

 If you are only visiting the aquarium expect to spend at 2-3 hours.

-Best Things to Do at Ripley’s Aquarium of Myrtle Beach
+What is There to Do at Myrtle Beach Aquarium

 Touch a Jelly Fish!!